On the error control of invariant causal prediction: Abstract

 \section{Abstract}

-Invariant causal prediction (ICP, \cite{peters2016causal}) provides a novel way for identifying causal predictors of a response by utilizing heterogeneous data from different environments.
-One notable advantage of ICP is that it guarantees to make no false causal discoveries with high probability.
+Invariant causal prediction provides a useful framework for identifying causal predictors of a response using heterogeneous data from multiple environments.
+One valuable property of the original invariant causal prediction method is that it guarantees no false causal discoveries with high probability.
 Such a guarantee, however, can be overly conservative in some applications, resulting in few or no causal discoveries.
-This raises a natural question: Can we use less conservative error control guarantees for ICP so that more causal information can be extracted from data?
-We address this question in the paper.
-We focus on two commonly used and more liberal guarantees: false discovery rate control and simultaneous true discovery bound.
-Unexpectedly, we find that false discovery rate does not seem to be a suitable error criterion for ICP.
-The simultaneous true discovery bound, on the other hand, proves to be an ideal choice, enabling users to explore potential causal predictors and extract more causal information.
-Importantly, the additional information comes for free, in the sense that no extra assumptions are required and the discoveries from the original ICP approach are fully retained.
-We demonstrate the practical utility of our method through simulations and a real dataset about the educational attainment of teenagers in the US.
+This raises a natural question: can invariant causal prediction be equipped with less conservative error guarantees and thereby extract more causal information from the data?
+In this paper, we address this question by focusing on two widely used and more liberal guarantees: false discovery rate control and simultaneous true discovery bounds.
+A key step in our approach is to reformulate invariant causal prediction as a multiple testing problem.
+We then adopt the e-Closure principle to obtain (simultaneous) false discovery rate control, together with new p-to-e calibrators tailored to this setting.
+We also derive simultaneous true discovery bounds via closed testing, which provide additional causal information without requiring extra assumptions and retain all discoveries from the original invariant causal prediction method.
+Through simulations and a real data application on educational attainment of teenagers in the United States, we show that these more liberal error control guarantees can improve the practical usefulness of invariant causal prediction.